Wednesday, November 29, 2017

 Meanwhile, we are eyeballing the giant firepit you see in the middle of the above photo at the same place we are getting the sign done.
 Large enough for the whole Cannary clan to sit around - and then some.

-Sunday dinners in the dining room are still a thing!
+Sunday dinners in the dining room are still a thing, to my surprise.
 This last one was a celebration for Scout's birthday.
 We had turkey chili, cornbread muffins, and an Oreo ice cream cake.
-Its nice to get to see him, if only once a week.

 Wednesday, November 1, 2017